 We are waiting for your ideas and proposals at email@example.com.

-If you are not quite sure what to write about, do have a look at the list of suggested themes for inspiration, or the more detailed list of AESOP thematic groups.
 Additionally, this call for blog posts provides more ideas about relevant blog topics, such as bridging planning theory and practice.

 The typical published post is short (usually less than 1000 words) and may incorporate links to more in-depth sources.

 Consider the blog as a place for debate, thus make your submissions open for discussion in the comment thread.

 The post shall be submitted as a .doc file set out as such: